boyserk84/nateserk_tinycup/README.md

 ===
 Version 1.0.1p Updated 01/22/2017
 * Misc Option: Either show a full text or logo of the theme.
+* Fixed the widget area not blurred out issue when the home modal dialog is displaying.

 Version 1.0.1 Updated 01/21/2017
 * Fixed the issue with cookies not being reset if redirect out of the website from the home modal dialog.